Guna02826/Property-Management/Final Requirements/SRS-Complete.md

 **FR-4.5** The system shall return only leasable spaces in client search results.
 **FR-4.6** The system shall use cursor-based pagination for all list endpoints.

-### 4.5 Bidding & Negotiation

-**FR-5.1** The system shall allow clients to place bids on available spaces.
-**FR-5.2** The system shall send real-time bid notifications to space owners via WebSockets.
-**FR-5.3** The system shall allow owners to approve, reject, or counter bids.
-**FR-5.4** The system shall track bid status (Pending, Approved, Rejected, Counter-Offered, Withdrawn).
-**FR-5.5** The system shall prevent duplicate bids from the same client on the same space.
-**FR-5.6** The system shall maintain bid history for each space and user.
-**FR-5.7** The system shall notify clients when their bid status changes.

-### 4.6 Lease & Contract Management

-**FR-6.1** The system shall automatically generate lease documents from approved bids.
-**FR-6.2** The system shall support lease, rental, and sale contract types.
-**FR-6.3** The system shall allow multi-party approval workflows for contracts.
-**FR-6.4** The system shall integrate with e-signature platforms (DocuSign, Adobe Sign).
-**FR-6.5** The system shall send lease expiration reminders (30, 60, 90 days before expiry).
-**FR-6.6** The system shall track contract status (Draft, Pending Signature, Active, Expired, Terminated).
-**FR-6.7** The system shall maintain contract versioning and audit logs.

-### 4.7 Payment Tracking

-**FR-7.1** The system shall generate payment schedules based on lease terms and EMI plans.
-**FR-7.2** The system shall track payment status (Scheduled, Due, Paid, Overdue, Cancelled).
-**FR-7.3** The system shall allow recording of payments made outside the platform (bank transfer, cheque, external gateway).
-**FR-7.4** The system shall generate invoices automatically based on recorded payments.
-**FR-7.5** The system shall support multi-currency payment tracking.
-**FR-7.6** The system shall track installment numbers and total installments for EMI plans.
-**FR-7.7** The system shall send payment due and overdue reminders.

-### 4.8 Dashboards & Reporting

-**FR-8.1** The system shall display owner dashboards with occupancy rates, revenue, active bids, and pending leases.
-**FR-8.2** The system shall display client dashboards with active bids, lease status, and upcoming payment schedule.
-**FR-8.3** The system shall show occupancy heatmaps at building, floor, and space levels.
-**FR-8.4** The system shall calculate and display upcoming income from scheduled payments.
-**FR-8.5** The system shall allow export of reports in CSV, PDF, and Excel formats.

-### 4.9 Notifications

-**FR-9.1** The system shall send notifications via email, WhatsApp, push, and in-app channels.
-**FR-9.2** The system shall send automated notifications for bid updates, lease milestones, and payment events.
-**FR-9.3** The system shall allow users to configure notification preferences.
-**FR-9.4** The system shall mark notifications as read and unread.

-### 4.10 AI & Analytics

-**FR-10.1** The system shall provide AI-powered pricing suggestions for spaces.
-**FR-10.2** The system shall provide AI-powered space recommendations to clients based on preferences.
-**FR-10.3** The system shall provide AI-suggested bid strategies to clients.
-**FR-10.4** The system shall calculate occupancy and revenue forecasts.
-**FR-10.5** The system shall calculate bid success probability scores.

-### 4.11 Security & Compliance

-**FR-11.1** The system shall encrypt data at rest using AES-256.
-**FR-11.2** The system shall encrypt data in transit using TLS 1.3.
-**FR-11.3** The system shall maintain audit logs for all user actions.
-**FR-11.4** The system shall track created_by and updated_by for all records.
-**FR-11.5** The system shall enforce session timeouts for inactive users.

-### 4.12 Mobile Features

-**FR-12.1** The system shall send push notifications to mobile devices.
-**FR-12.2** The system shall support QR code scanning for property details.
-**FR-12.3** The system shall support GPS-based property discovery.

-### 4.13 Data Management

-**FR-13.1** The system shall validate that gross square footage is greater than or equal to usable square footage.
-**FR-13.2** The system shall validate that floor numbers are unique per building.
-**FR-13.3** The system shall validate email format (RFC 5322 compliant).
-**FR-13.4** The system shall validate password strength (minimum 8 characters, 1 uppercase, 1 lowercase, 1 number).
-**FR-13.5** The system shall prevent duplicate email addresses during registration.
+### 4.5 Private Visit Booking

+**FR-5.1** The system shall allow clients to book private visits for spaces.
+**FR-5.2** The system shall prevent scheduling conflicts when two visits occur on the same day for the same space (no overlapping time ranges).
+**FR-5.3** The system shall detect and prevent time overlaps between visits scheduled for the same space on the same date.
+**FR-5.4** The system shall suggest alternative available time slots when a conflict is detected.
+**FR-5.5** The system shall allow sales representatives to book visits on behalf of clients.
+**FR-5.6** The system shall track visit status (SCHEDULED, CONFIRMED, COMPLETED, CANCELLED, NO_SHOW).
+**FR-5.7** The system shall support different visit types (PRIVATE, GROUP, VIRTUAL).
+**FR-5.8** The system shall send visit confirmation notifications to clients and assigned sales representatives.
+**FR-5.9** The system shall send visit reminder notifications (24 hours and 1 hour before scheduled time).
+**FR-5.10** The system shall allow clients to view their scheduled visits and visit history.
+**FR-5.11** The system shall allow sales representatives to view and manage visits assigned to them.
+**FR-5.12** The system shall allow managers to view all visits for their subordinate team members.

+### 4.6 Role Hierarchy & Management

+**FR-5.13** The system shall support configurable role hierarchy relationships.
+**FR-5.14** The system shall enforce that Sales Rep must be overseen by Manager when Manager role exists in the organization.
+**FR-5.15** The system shall allow enabling or disabling hierarchy rules per organization.
+**FR-5.16** The system shall support hierarchical approval workflows (e.g., Sales Rep actions requiring Manager approval).
+**FR-5.17** The system shall allow managers to view and manage activities of subordinate team members (Sales Reps, Assistant Managers).
+**FR-5.18** The system shall track hierarchical relationships between users in the `user_role_hierarchy` table.
+**FR-5.19** The system shall validate hierarchy rules when creating or assigning users to roles.

+### 4.7 Bidding & Negotiation

+**FR-6.1** The system shall allow clients to place bids on available spaces.
+**FR-6.2** The system shall send real-time bid notifications to space owners via WebSockets.
+**FR-6.3** The system shall allow owners to approve, reject, or counter bids.
+**FR-6.4** The system shall track bid status (Pending, Approved, Rejected, Counter-Offered, Withdrawn).
+**FR-6.5** The system shall prevent duplicate bids from the same client on the same space.
+**FR-6.6** The system shall maintain bid history for each space and user.
+**FR-6.7** The system shall notify clients when their bid status changes.

+### 4.8 Lease & Contract Management

+**FR-7.1** The system shall automatically generate lease documents from approved bids.
+**FR-7.2** The system shall support lease, rental, and sale contract types.
+**FR-7.3** The system shall allow multi-party approval workflows for contracts.
+**FR-7.4** The system shall integrate with e-signature platforms (DocuSign, Adobe Sign).
+**FR-7.5** The system shall send lease expiration reminders (30, 60, 90 days before expiry).
+**FR-7.6** The system shall track contract status (Draft, Pending Signature, Active, Expired, Terminated).
+**FR-7.7** The system shall maintain contract versioning and audit logs.

+### 4.9 Payment Tracking

+**FR-8.1** The system shall generate payment schedules based on lease terms and EMI plans.
+**FR-8.2** The system shall track payment status (Scheduled, Due, Paid, Overdue, Cancelled).
+**FR-8.3** The system shall allow recording of payments made outside the platform (bank transfer, cheque, external gateway).
+**FR-8.4** The system shall generate invoices automatically based on recorded payments.
+**FR-8.5** The system shall support multi-currency payment tracking.
+**FR-8.6** The system shall track installment numbers and total installments for EMI plans.
+**FR-8.7** The system shall send payment due and overdue reminders.

+### 4.10 Dashboards & Reporting

+**FR-9.1** The system shall display owner dashboards with occupancy rates, revenue, active bids, and pending leases.
+**FR-9.2** The system shall display client dashboards with active bids, lease status, and upcoming payment schedule.
+**FR-9.3** The system shall display manager dashboards with team performance, visit statistics, and subordinate activities.
+**FR-9.4** The system shall show occupancy heatmaps at building, floor, and space levels.
+**FR-9.5** The system shall calculate and display upcoming income from scheduled payments.
+**FR-9.6** The system shall allow export of reports in CSV, PDF, and Excel formats.

+### 4.11 Notifications

+**FR-10.1** The system shall send notifications via email, WhatsApp, push, and in-app channels.
+**FR-10.2** The system shall send automated notifications for bid updates, lease milestones, payment events, and visit confirmations/reminders.
+**FR-10.3** The system shall allow users to configure notification preferences.
+**FR-10.4** The system shall mark notifications as read and unread.

+### 4.12 AI & Analytics

+**FR-11.1** The system shall provide AI-powered pricing suggestions for spaces.
+**FR-11.2** The system shall provide AI-powered space recommendations to clients based on preferences.
+**FR-11.3** The system shall provide AI-suggested bid strategies to clients.
+**FR-11.4** The system shall calculate occupancy and revenue forecasts.
+**FR-11.5** The system shall calculate bid success probability scores.

+### 4.13 Security & Compliance

+**FR-12.1** The system shall encrypt data at rest using AES-256.
+**FR-12.2** The system shall encrypt data in transit using TLS 1.3.
+**FR-12.3** The system shall maintain audit logs for all user actions.
+**FR-12.4** The system shall track created_by and updated_by for all records.
+**FR-12.5** The system shall enforce session timeouts for inactive users.

+### 4.14 Mobile Features

+**FR-13.1** The system shall send push notifications to mobile devices.
+**FR-13.2** The system shall support QR code scanning for property details.
+**FR-13.3** The system shall support GPS-based property discovery.

+### 4.15 Data Management

+**FR-14.1** The system shall validate that gross square footage is greater than or equal to usable square footage.
+**FR-14.2** The system shall validate that floor numbers are unique per building.
+**FR-14.3** The system shall validate email format (RFC 5322 compliant).
+**FR-14.4** The system shall validate password strength (minimum 8 characters, 1 uppercase, 1 lowercase, 1 number).
+**FR-14.5** The system shall prevent duplicate email addresses during registration.

 ---